ErikDaParrot/ArrayGolfLanguage/README.md

 More features will be added later!

 # Documentation
-Documentation is still in progress as the language is still evolving.
-For now, refer to *parse.py* for the definitions of the functions.
-Stay tuned for future updates!

-**Note: For future updates there will be a Comparisons page to refer to as a dictionary between programming languages.**
+Documentation is still in progress.
+Stay tuned!